hyruuk/unf-montreal.ca/content/en/documentation/facility/reservation/step_by_step.md

 You will receive an email per day during the 7 days prior to your reservation to remind you to fill the MRI screening.

-After few minutes, following the completion of the survey your reservation will turn blue.
+After few minutes, following the completion of the survey your reservation will turn **blue**.

-Finaly, once your MRI screening reviewed and validated by our team, your reservation will turn green.
+Finaly, once your MRI screening reviewed and validated by our team, your reservation will turn **green**.

 ## Recommandations

-* Be carefull when you submit a reservation to choose the correct row (MRI Prisma-fit 3T scanner, salle de testing (R0743) ou salle de simulation).
+* Be careful when you submit a reservation to choose the correct row (MRI Prisma-fit 3T scanner, salle de testing (R0743) ou salle de simulation).
 * When you make a reservation please use your project name as *Title of reservation*.
 This will allow UNF staff to be ready when you arrive.
 * Make sure to ask your participant to fill the screening as soon as possible.

 ## Cancel a reservation

- Before canceling a reservation, please check the [__politique d’annulation__](http://www.unf-montreal.ca/rate) on our website to avoid extra billing.
+ Before cancelling a reservation, please check the [__politique d’annulation__](http://www.unf-montreal.ca/rate) on our website to avoid extra billing.

- To cancel a reservation, you need to log in, click on your reservation then on the top right: More -> Delete
+ To cancel a reservation, you need to log in, click on your reservation then on the top right: More -> Delete.
+Depending on many conditions you may be allowed or not to delete your reservation.
+If you have any issue please contact __[support.unf@criugm.qc.ca](mailto:support.unf@criugm.qc.ca?subject=Delete_reservation)__.

  ![Annulation d'une plage horaire](/images/documentation/fr/reservation_mri_cancel.png)